RJT1990/pyflux/README.md

 [Click here for a getting started guide](http://pyflux.readthedocs.io/en/latest/getting_started.html).

 **Note From Author** : I am currently working on other projects as of now, so have paused updates for this library for the immediate future.
-I will likely come back to finish things later this year, but if you'd like to help move the library forward by contributing, then do get in touch!
+If you'd like to help move the library forward by contributing, then do get in touch!
+I am planning to review at end of year and update the library as required (new version requirements, etc).

 ## Models